-For purposes of Section 23.4.5.7 et seq, “Project Cost Allocation” shall mean the singular Project Cost Allocation or two Project Cost Allocations (i.e., one for System Deliverability Upgrades (“SDUs”) and one for System Upgrade Facilities (SUFs”), as applicable, from the Final Decision Round.
+For purposes of Section 23.4.5.7 et seq, “Project Cost Allocation” shall mean the singular Project Cost Allocation or two Project Cost Allocations (i.e., one for System Deliverability Upgrades (“SDUs”) and one for System Upgrade Facilities (“SUFs”), as applicable, from the Final Decision Round.

 The first year value of an Examined Facility’s Unit Net CONE calculated pursuant to Section 23.4.5.7 and Section 23.4.5.7.3.2, will be established in accordance with Section 23.4.5.7.3.7 at the time such Examined Facility first offers UCAP, and will be used by the ISO in subsequent mitigation exemption or Offer Floor determinations for Additional CRIS MW.
 A Unit Net CONE determination received pursuant to Sections 23.4.5.7.2, 23.4.5.7.6 or 23.4.5.7.7 shall only be final for the relevant Examined Facility if the Examined Facility accepts its Project Cost Allocation or deliverable MW, if any, and the Examined Facility remains a member of the completed Class Year Study, Additional SDU Study, or Expedited Deliverability Study on the date the ISO issues a notice to stakeholders that the Class Year Study, Additional SDU Study, Expedited Deliverability Study decisional process of which the Examined Facility is a member has been completed, and as specified in the ISO’s notice to the Examined Facility of the final exemption and Offer Floor determination for the quantity of CRIS MW accepted in such Class Year Study, Additional SDU Study, or Expedited Deliverability Study at the time of its completion (or transferred CRIS if an Expected CRIS Transferee).